ShashankShatraboina/ML-Multiple-Diseases-Predictions/README.md

 The system serves as a **foundational framework** for investigating how machine learning models can support **early disease detection**, and it is designed to be **extended with fuzzy logic–based reasoning and deep learning models** to enhance clinical accuracy, interpretability, and uncertainty handling.

-This work aligns with ongoing doctoral research in the area of **hybrid intelligent systems for healthcare analytics**.

 ---